Grow a Beautiful Basketful of

 We do not to on-site consults or landscaping.

 Our certificates are printed on beautiful full sheet ivory parchment featuring 16 gorgeous full color photographs of our most popular heirloom tomato varieties.
-They are mailed unfolded in a handsome, white 9" x 12" presentation envelope.
+They are mailed unfolded in a handsome, white 10" x 12" presentation envelope.

 You may also have your certificate emailed to you to print for your recipient, or sent directly to their email address.
-Your credit will not expire and can be redeemed for all future plant and product orders.
+Your gift credit will not expire and can be redeemed for all future plant and product orders.

 I will personally create and send a beautiful full-sheet antiqued parchment gift certificate for any occasion: All holidays, birthday, wedding, anniversary, graduation, promotion, house or garden warming, sympathy, congratulations, remembrance, or just pure tomato love, in the style and wording you choose.